sentinelfirewall/sentinel/csf/readme.txt

 Login Failure Daemon (lfd)
 ==========================

-To complement the ConfigServer Firewall, we have developed a daemon process that runs all the time and periodically (every X seconds) scans the latest log file entries for login attempts against your server that continually fail within a short period of time.
+To complement the Sentinel Firewall, we have developed a daemon process that runs all the time and periodically (every X seconds) scans the latest log file entries for login attempts against your server that continually fail within a short period of time.
 Such attempts are often called "Brute-force